 On Twitter, people are more than fans.
-They’re stans — a term of endearment that mashes up stalker and fan — who come together to geek out about their favorite boy bands, K-pop groups, and pop divas.
+They’re stans — a term of endearment that mashes up stalker and fan — who come together to geek out about their favourite boy bands, K-pop groups, and pop divas.
 They’re the ones who pick the #SongOfTheSummer that quickly becomes inescapable.
 And they’re highly influential — according to a Twitter-commissioned study, 42% of Twitter music listeners say their friends look to them for advice on what to listen to.

 Stans are the first to encourage their followers to try something new, or stream an artist’s newest song until it’s crushing the charts.
 And since 45% of Twitter music listeners say that they could afford to spend more money on music than they currently do, these recs carry weight.

 Stans go deep.
 While 48% of music listeners on Twitter follow and stay informed about musicians,1 the most active fans divide into subgroups devoted to one particular artist.

 They come together on #NewMusicFriday to live-Tweet their first impressions of a new album.
 They spark the conversation: when a single will drop, the name of the next, which cities will be included in an upcoming tour.

 They debate red carpet looks, award show performances, underdog wins, and unexpected snubs.

 And if that celebrity is involved in some kind of beef, the fan armies are known for taking things into their own hands.
 They’re quick to comment on drama — and quicker to rally the army to defend anyone who dares drag their idol.
 But there’s also a lot of love.